 The Benefits of Making In-School Payments

 Going into debt for college is often necessary for many families to achieve the goal of a higher education.
 If not done responsibly, managing debt after graduation can become an overwhelming task.
 Certain loans, such as the subsidized Stafford loan and the Perkins Loan have interest paid for by the government while the student is enrolled in school.
 However unsubsidized Stafford loans and private loans do accrue interest while the student is in school.
-Interest will continue to compound over the duration of enrollment.

 In-school payments allow the student to make a standard minimum monthly payment towards the loan.
 This develops establish healthy financial habits and can help reduce the amount of total interest expense.
 More importantly, it helps the student to develop a credit history for future loans after graduation.

 The ability to make a payment towards loans while in school has been available for both federal and private loans, but generally not promoted by private student loan providers, with most student borrowers electing to defer loan payments until after graduation.
 In-school payment provides the ability to reduce the debt load students face after graduation.